North Community Mental Health team

 About the role and you

-This is an adult mental health role which combines assessment, treatment including psychological therapies for people experiencing both acute and longstanding mental health conditions and issues.
+We are seeking to appoint two Clinical Psychologists to our team, these vacancies are flexible in terms of FTE and could be either 1.0 FTE, 0.9 FTE or 0.8 FTE.
+These are adult mental health role which combines assessment, treatment including psychological therapies for people experiencing both acute and longstanding mental health conditions and issues.

 We are an innovative service, motivated to provide optimal treatment through assessment and continued multi-disciplinary team co-ordination of treatment.
 In this role you will work alongside experienced clinical staff and be an integral member of the team.